dpc-sdp/ripple/docs/content/design-system/5.components/vertical-navigation.md

 ---

 ## Rationale
-The current page active state shows which page a user is currently on.
-It uses an underline (that is, something other than colour) to meet [Web Content Accessibility Guidelines 2.0 Success Criterion 1.4.1](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-without-color.html).
+To show the user which page in the vertical navigation they are currently on, the active state is used.
+This displays as an underline in addition to colour, to address [Web Content Accessibility Guidelines 2.0 Success Criterion 1.4.1](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-without-color.html).

 > **[1.4.1](https://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-without-color) Use of Color:** Color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.